Yendang1206/Measuring-Temperature-with-the-LM35-sensor/README.md

 ![image](https://github.com/Yendang1206/Measuring-Temperature-with-the-LM35-sensor/assets/86560239/454f2534-03bd-4119-a4b7-f03401f7105b)

-Here is the testing results of the system's circuit with Arduino at -30 degree celsius:
+Here is the testing results of the system's circuit with Arduino at -30 degree celsius.
+The output voltage of receiver was around 5 V and ADC value was 1023

 ![image](https://github.com/Yendang1206/Measuring-Temperature-with-the-LM35-sensor/assets/86560239/a7aa4ad0-e8d4-4e2a-b141-bf4924f8f53d)